 Join the UW TUG group to:

-- gain access to the UW TUG website and its instructional resources
+- gain access to the Tableau User Group (TUG) Microsoft Team, which includes instructional resources

 - improve your Tableau knowledge and skills

 - get input on your data visualizations